defenseunicorns/pkg/README.md

 make test
 ```

-To run any of the above commands against an individual module, append `-<module name>` to the command.
+To run any of the above against an individual module, append `-<module name>` to the target.

 ```bash
 # Run all formatters for the helpers module